Kingdom of al-Abwab: History

 In 1316 the Mamluks again invaded Makuria, intending to replace the disobedient king Kudanbes with a Muslim monarch: Abdallah Barshanbu.
 Kudanbes fled to al-Abwab, but as 40 years before the king of al-Abwab had him seized and handed over to the Mamluks.
 One year later al-Abwab came into direct contact with the Mamluks: A Mamluk army pursued Bedouin brigands through central Sudan, following them to the port town of Sawakin, then westwards to the Atbara, which they followed upstream until reaching Kassala.
 Ultimately failing to catch the nomads, the Mamluks marched back down the Atbara until reaching al-Abwab.
 Al-Nuwayri claimed that al-Abwab's monarch, while too afraid to meet the army, sent them provisions.
 Despite this the Mamluk army began to plunder the country for food before finally continuing their march to Dongola.

-In the 14th and 15th centuries Bedouin tribes overran much of Sudan.
+In the 14th and 15th centuries Bedouin tribes migrated into, and took control over, much of Sudan.
 By 1367 it was recorded that the Mamluk Sultan corresponded with a Shaikh Junayd of the Arab Jawabira tribe, a branch of the Banu Ikrima, who had arrived in Nubia while accompanying the Mamluk invasions.
 He was recorded by al-Qalqashandi to have resided in al-Abwab, together with another Arab tribal Shaikh named Sharif.

 There is no mention of al-Abwab in sources after the 14th century.
 However, archaeological evidence from the region suggests that al-Abwab survived until the rise of the Funj Sultanate, as Christian pottery has been found together with Funj pottery.
 Thus, it has been concluded that the state "certainly" thrived until the 15th and possibly even the 16th century.
 During the reign of the first Funj king, Amara Dunqas, the Sudanese Nile Valley as far north as Dongola was unified under his rule.